Java 21 · Project Loom · Spring Boot 3.2+

 Mount / Unmount

-When a virtual thread hits blocking I/O (DB, HTTP, sleep), the JVM saves its stack to a Continuation object on the heap and unmounts it.
-The carrier immediately picks up another VT.
+When a virtual thread hits a blocking call (DB, HTTP, sleep), the JVM unmounts it from the carrier.
+The carrier immediately picks up another virtual thread.
+Zero wasted OS time.

 💾